 Airlines have asked staffers to take unpaid leave as many routes are canceled indefinitely, and hotels and attractions have reported plummeting bookings.

 Japan's iconic cherry blossom festivals which attract millions of people every year have been canceled due to the novel coronavirus outbreak.
-CNN's Will Ripley reports from the Meguro River in Tokyo where the empty cherry-blossom-lined river bank is rarely seen.

 Events like the London Book Fair and the Venice Architecture Biennale have been canceled, and Lunar New Year events throughout Asia were called off as well.

+Public places that are usually packed with visitors, such as Kyoto's picturesque Gion neighborhood and Venice's St. Mark's Square, are now unusually quiet as people practice "social distancing."
 While many people are choosing to stay indoors, cancel trips and work from home amid the coronavirus, some intrepid photographers are documenting what their cities and towns look like without all the crowds.

 Click through the gallery above for a handful of examples.